vertinski/strong-zero/README.md

 # 📎 strong.zero-0.1.9
 ## Generative Multi Layer Perceptron 🤖

 This is a simple Generative MLP for time series learning and generation.
-Written using Numpy, and presenting many interesting ideas.
+Written using Numpy, and testing many interesting ideas.
 The loss function is totally custom, and learning schedule is hard-coded for now.
 This will be updated.

 Weights are initialized using He-et-al Initialization.